mobileticket/bob-api/Samtrafiken-comments.md

 6. <code>paymentMean</code> (was paymentMean**s**) have fields that starts with paymentMean...
 We removed the prefix.
 We think that is little bit of "kaka-på-kaka", but the BoB APIs are not consequent on this topic!
 8. Somewhere describe when a wallet is created?
 By which system?
 10. Changed <code>transactionUpdate</code> to use an enum instead.
 To avoid the possibility of setting both to true or both to false.
-14. <code>activationData</code>
-    1. No required fields?
-    2. Rename <code>activationDateTime</code> to activation.
-We rarely use DateTime-suffix in BoB.
-    3. Specify format according to MTS8
-    4. What does activating for ticketId and eventId mean?